civicrm/civicrm-dev-docs/docs/api/custom-data.md

 For entities other than the Contact Entity you can use an alternate notation to the `custom_n` to specify the custom fields you wish to return.
 You can use `custom_group_name:custom_field_name`.
 Read carefully the documentation and parameters in `CustomValue.php` for more alternatives and details.

-!!!note
+!!! note
-When retrieving custom data for contact entity, it will only return one value in the case of a multiple custom group set whereas for other entites e.g. Address, or using the CustomValue. get API you will get all custom data records that relate to the relevant entity
+    When retrieving custom data for contact entity, it will only return one value in the case of a multiple custom group set whereas for other entities (e.g. Address, or using the `CustomValue.get` API) you will get all custom data records that relate to the relevant entity

-The CustomValue Entity implicitly deteremines what the `entity_table` variable should be when it is not supplied.
-If developers are finding that the implicity is not working out exactly then developers should spcifiy the `entity_table` key.
+The CustomValue Entity implicitly determines what the `entity_table` variable should be when it is not supplied.
+If you find that the implicitly is not working out exactly, then specify the `entity_table` key.